Josh Hazlewood: Early career

-Hazlewood was raised in the small country town of Bendemeer, New South Wales, situated 40 km north of Tamworth.
+Hazlewood was born in Tamworth, and raised 40 km north in the small country town of Bendemeer, both in the New England region of New South Wales.
 He is the younger son of Trevor and Anne Hazlewood, having an older brother and sister.
-He would frequently engage with his older brother in fierce backyard cricket matches, and by the age of 12 was already playing for Tamworth against grown men.
+He would frequently engage with his older brother in fierce backyard cricket matches, and by the age of 12 was already playing for Tamworth against adult men.
+Growing up, Hazlewood was a supporter of National Rugby League team the Newcastle Knights.
 Hazlewood was selected for New South Wales at the age of 17, making him the youngest paceman to represent the state.
 His first-class debut was at the Sydney Cricket Ground against the touring New Zealand side in November 2008.
 Hazlewood also became the youngest to make his One Day International debut for Australia on 22 June 2010.

 A right arm fast bowler, he has also played for Australia Under-19s and was the youngest member of Australia's squad for the 2008 Under-19 World Cup.

 T20 franchise career

+Domestically, Hazlewood has played for Big Bash League side the Sydney Sixers.

 In February 2020, in the 2020 IPL auction, he was bought by the Chennai Super Kings ahead of the 2020 Indian Premier League.

-In the 2022 Indian Premier League Mega auction, Josh Hazlewood was bought by the Royal Challengers Bangalore for ₹7.75 crores.
+In the 2022 Indian Premier League Mega auction, Josh Hazlewood was bought by the Royal Challengers Bangalore for ₹7.75 crores.He was a part of Royal Challengers Bangalore when they won their maiden IPL title in 2025.
+He finished as the team's top wicket taker.